 Furthermore, any such environmentally targeted investments must be in line with investment beliefs (discussed more below).This area is likely to involve allocations outside quoted equities and bonds in areas like venture capital, private equity, real estate and infrastructure.
 The typical pension fund employs external managers to cover these areas; the fund’s responsibilities hinge on being able to select these managers successfully, draw up appropriate mandates governing their actions and targets and apply effective oversight.
 This type of extended sustainable investing strategy is referred to here as ‘Strategy C.’ Environmentally targeted investments are unlikely to be appropriate for all pension funds; as with any investment, an environmentally targeted one must be considered in light of a fund’s own risk budget.
 Table IV-2 summarises these strategies.Pension Fund Governance for Sustainable Investing

+The most detailed analyses of pension fund governance have dealt with how pension funds can best meet their financial obligations to beneficiaries.
 Very little of this literature deals specifically with governance with respect to sustainable investing or, more generally, in the context of the requirements of a more sustainable economy.What has been written about UK and US pension fund governance with respect to sustainability has been reasonably high-level.
 As the framework aims to aid pension funds with the practical implementation of a sustainable investing process, the section provides a more detailed outline of governance for sustainable investing.
 As foreshadowed above, it looks first at mission clarity for sustainable investing, then at investment beliefs for sustainable investing.
 Finally, this section addresses Clark and Urwin’s remaining core pension fund governance factors.

 An extended sustainable investing mission (Mission 3) would allow for a more significant level of commitment to sustainability goals, but this would rarely be appropriate for pension funds because of its extra-financial reach (discussed more below).
 Investors adopting an extended sustainable investing mission as described here would have the value creation and ESG integration/active ownership/long-term planning aims described in Mission 1 and Mission 2 respectively, and they would also aim to achieve certain extra-financial goals (for example, the creation of a national fund for education, or the production of cleaner energy through investment in renewable energy technology), such goals overlapping with the financial goals.
 The focus for funds wishing to adopt Mission 3 would remain on the creation of ‘value’ for beneficiaries, but the ‘value’ might be more social or environmental than strictly financial.
 In adopting Mission 3, funds would have to make clear the balance between their financial and extra-financial aims.

 It is important to emphasise that Mission 3 is an example of a specialised mission that will rarely be consistent with pension fund fiduciary duty, because it is likely to involve a conscious compromise on a portion of financial return in exchange for an extra-financial reward.
 Under UK and US law (both statute and case law), fiduciary duty requires trustees to manage trust funds in the best interests of beneficiaries, which generally means in their best financial interests.
 Only where all beneficiaries of a pension fund agreed to such a mission would it be in keeping with fiduciary duty.An extended sustainable investing mission like Mission 3 is therefore more likely to be an appropriate for a sovereign wealth fund that may have national environmental or social goals to incorporate in its investment mission, or an endowment fund that aims to marry a financial purpose with some wider social agenda.
 While an extended sustainable investing mission like Mission 3 will rarely be suitable for pension funds, it is nonetheless worth noting for completeness’ sake that such mission could exist, and that it would lead to a significantly different investment outcome.
 A spectrum of investment missions: a conventional mission (Mission 1); a sustainable investing mission (Mission 2); and an extended sustainable investing mission (Mission 3) are canvassed in Table IV?3.This Chapter has defined investment beliefs as the conjectures and working assumptions about the investment world (including the economy, the financial system, and social, environmental and other risks) that underlie and inform investment practices and decisions.
 It is argued here, as elsewhere, that strong investment beliefs are vital to best-practice pension fund governance.

 In order for pension funds to successfully adapt their governance practices to the requirements of sustainable investing, it is essential that they re-examine their investment beliefs.Why is a re-examination of investment beliefs necessary in order for pension funds to pursue sustainable investing?
 Articulating investment beliefs aids investors in making sensible decisions about investment strategy.
 If a pension fund is considering moving from a conventional investment mission to a sustainable investing mission, then the trustees of that fund are likely to have altered their beliefs about the value of sustainable investing.
 For example, a pension fund that becomes interested in sustainable investing is likely to hold an investment belief that ESG issues influence financial returns and risk over the long-term, and should form part of all investment analysis and decision-making.

 If the pension fund in question did not hold this belief, then adopting an investment strategy in which ESG issues are included in investment analysis and decision-making would be inappropriate.
 In order to ensure that a sustainable investing strategy is appropriate for beneficiaries, trustees of pension funds considering sustainable investing should therefore a) articulate their investment beliefs; and b) assess whether these are compatible with a sustainable investing strategy.
 Once investment beliefs that support the introduction of a sustainable investing strategy have been acknowledged and articulated, pension fund stakeholders (including beneficiaries and asset managers) are able to see the trustees’ justification for a sustainable investing strategy.